November 08, 2024

 As scholar Dr. Henry Louis Gates Jr. noted, “the Black Church is a cultural laboratory,” where congregation members developed new forms of artistic and literary expression, songwriting, food traditions, and organized for freedom and civil rights.
 This includes fashion which has always been a source of inspiration and self-expression for church communities.

 In September 2024, the Stoutsburg Sourland African American Museum (SSAAM) in Skillman, New Jersey opened its special exhibition titled The Head that Wears the Crown.
-The exhibition, curated by Dr. Isabela Morales, SSAAM’s education and exhibit manager, and Kyra March, a PhD student at Rutgers University and a public history intern at SSAAM, explores how fashion was a crucial part of the history and the legacy of the Black Church.
+The exhibition, a collaboration by Dr. Isabela Morales, SSAAM’s education and exhibit manager, and curator Kyra March, a PhD student at Rutgers University and a public history intern at SSAAM, explores how fashion was a crucial part of the history and the legacy of the Black Church.

 For many working-class Black women during the early 20th century “their regular day to day lives did not involve being very fashionable.
 Many of them were domestics, many of them were doing menial jobs because opportunities were so limited," said Beverly Mills, a SSAAM co-founder.
 “But on Sunday you were able to be in control of how you wanted to look and how you wanted to present yourself to the world.”